Franzi1005/wedding-page/README.md

+# Disclaimer from me (Franzi )in case anyone ever reads this
+Im consciously using CRA in this project as the functionality and scope of this project is rather small and I would definitely consider myself a beginner.
+I know there are better options out there though! :-)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).